Gluten-Free BrowniesJump to Recipe

 1 cup White Sugar – (Actually, these brownies taste better with less sugar!
 For reduced sugar *See below)

 3 Tbsp Nestle Cocoa Powder

-Optional – 1/4 cup Nuts (Our favorite are almonds but macadamias are also yum!)
+Optional – 1/4 cup chopped Nuts (We love almonds but macadamias are also yum!)

 - Combine the oil, sugar, eggs, and vanilla essence and beat well.

 - Add the cocoa and flour (no need to sieve) mix a little first then beat for a few seconds.

 - Add the chopped nuts (save some for the top)

 - Pour into a well-greased baking tray and sprinkle the leftover almonds on the top.